 Gibbs sampling for a two-parameter model, θ=(θ1,θ2).
 Each step involves sampling one parameter conditional on the current value of the other, effectively moving parallel to the axes.

 Gibbs sampling can be viewed as a special instance of the Metropolis-Hastings algorithm.
 For the step updating θi, the proposal distribution is simply the full conditional p(θi∣θ−i(current),D).
 It turns out that with this specific proposal, the Metropolis-Hastings acceptance probability is always 1.
-Thus, every proposed sample is accepted, making the algorithm conceptually simpler and computationally efficient if sampling from the conditionals is fast.
+Thus, every proposed sample is accepted, making the algorithm simpler and computationally efficient if sampling from the conditionals is fast.
 As with other MCMC methods, the sequence of samples forms a Markov chain that, under mild conditions, converges to the target posterior distribution as its stationary distribution.

 Advantages: